Skip the stores and #OptOutside for Black Friday instead

 The National Park Service has also joined the #OptOutside movement, encouraging people to head to a nearby park or outdoor space to enjoy the fresh air and be inspired by all the great outdoors has to offer.
-And the South Carlina Department of Parks, Recreation and Tourism is also encouraging people to #OptOutside for Black Friday this year, offering free admission to all state parks and free tours of all the agency's historic homes.

 You surely know by now that making a commitment to spend time outside on a regular basis is good for both your mental and physical health, and the #OptOutside initiative can be another motivation to help you make time for it.
 How much time outside is enough to reap the health benefits?
 Two hours per week, according to a study published in Scientific Reports.

 If you're looking for a place to #OptOutside, consider a visit to a nearby forest preserve.
 If you already have some favorite spots, maybe visit a preserve you haven't checked out before.
 Our preserves include more than 130 miles of trails to explore if you want to walk, jog or even bike off your holiday feast.
-And if you're participating in our annual Woods Walk challenge, Black Friday is a great time to hit one of the participating trails to check it off your list before the program ends on Nov.
-30.

-You can also make your trip to the preserves more low key.
+If you're participating in our annual Woods Walk challenge, Black Friday is a great time to hit one of the participating trails to check it off your list before the hiking challenge ends Nov.
+30. You can also make your trip to the preserves more low key.
 If the weather cooperates, pack a lunch to enjoy or simply find a bench in a quiet spot and relax while listening to the sounds of nature all around you.